Kinds-of-Intelligence-CFI/KindsOfReasoning/full_processing_steps/README.md

 This folder contains all the code needed to adapt the various datasets composing `KindsOfReasoning` to the format used by the [OpenAI `evals` library](https://github.com/openai/evals), run them for the various LLMs and generate the final results files.
 More precisely, the complete steps are the following:

+0. Install the required packages: set up a fresh virtual environment and run `pip install -r requirements.txt`.
-1. Download the datasets and convert them in a common format by running `Python set_up_datasets.py`.
+1. Download the datasets and convert them in a common format by running `python set_up_datasets.py`.
 In particular, this will download the raw data into a folder named `1_raw_datasets`  and convert them to a format suitable for the [OpenAI `evals` library](https://github.com/openai/evals); the converted datasets and "registry" file are stored them in the `1_registry` folder.
 If you want to download one (or a few) datasets only, you can do so by running
     ```python
     python set_up_datasets.py --datasets space_nli
     ```